reactjs/react.dev/content/docs/context.md

 With this change, only the top-most Page component needs to know about the `Link` and `Avatar` components' use of `user` and `avatarSize`.

 This *inversion of control* can make your code cleaner in many cases by reducing the amount of props you need to pass through your application and giving more control to the root components.
-However, this isn't the right choice in every case: moving more complexity higher in the tree makes those higher-level components more complicated and forces the lower-level components to be more flexible than you may want.
+Such inversion, however, isn't the right choice in every case; moving more complexity higher in the tree makes those higher-level components more complicated and forces the lower-level components to be more flexible than you may want.

 You're not limited to a single child for a component.
 You may pass multiple children, or even have multiple separate "slots" for children, [as documented here](/docs/composition-vs-inheritance.html#containment):